 Through the years, Washington Workshops Junior High Middle School Seminar to Washington, DC has justifiably earned the reputation of being “…the best of travel/study programs to our Nation’s Capital for America’s junior citizens.”

 Democracy In Action Seminar

 This unique program is generously sponsored by the Cruise Industry Charitable Foundation and presented in partnership with the Washington Workshops Foundation.
-We are excited to report the great states of Texas and Wisconsin have been selected to participate in the 2016 Democracy In Action Seminar from June 18-24, 2016 in Our Nation’s Capital!
+Stay tuned for program dates and scholarship announcements for this exciting hands-on experience in Our Nation’s Capital!